 Millet has an average serving size of about ½ a cup when cooked.

-Millet might not be especially high in fiber or fat, but it does contain 3 grams of protein per serving so it can help you to hit your daily protein goal while remaining in a state of ketosis as long as you get plenty of fat from other sources.
+Millet might not be especially high in fiber or fat, but it does contain 3 grams of protein per serving.

-If you’re looking for a keto-friendly grain that you can have in savory dishes as a rice or quinoa replacement and also incorporate into your breakfast oats, bulgur is the perfect choice.
+If you’re looking for a keto-friendly grain that you can have in savory dishes as a rice or quinoa replacement and also incorporate into your breakfast oats, Bulgur wheat is worth considering.

 Not only is a single ½ cup serving of cooked bulgur low in carbs with just 17 grams of carbs in total and a net carb total of just 13 grams, but there are also 3 grams of protein and 4 grams of fiber in every serving.